ISISComputingGroup/ibex_developers_manual/Unupdated-dependencies.md

 # Python 2

-Note: update to python 3 is being handled as a separate chunk of work

 | Dependency | Our version | Available version | Reason |
 | --- | --- | --- | --- |
 | `iPython` | 5.9.0 | 7.12.0 | Newer version requires python 3 |